 The Safety Card is found at the top of the multifunction gauge cluster.
 Pull it out to read it, and be sure to securely put it back before riding.

 Use the Safety Card to review key information and when you are teaching new operators and passengers how to ride the vehicle.
-It also includes frequently referenced information, such as tire pressure, weight limits and a pre-ride inspection checklist.
+It also includes frequently referenced information.